 Upon receipt of the tuition deposit, the SEVIS I-20 will be mailed to the student.
-Each international student should be aware that they are responsible for locating their own housing during vacation periods and breaks between academic terms.
-One residence hall is open during these periods.

 PLEASE NOTE: All international students enrolling for the first time to Georgia Southwestern State University are required to have a Tuberculosis screening testing & questionnaire within 10 days of arrival to the GSW campus.
 Positive PPD test are required to have a follow-up chest X-ray within 2 weeks.